 - The fluid from the middle ear will be suctioned out.

-- The tube will be inserted in the eardrum.
+- The tube will be inserted into the eardrum.

 For children, the procedure is typically performed as day surgery, in a hospital under a general anesthetic.
 For adults, it is typically done in an ENT clinic, the Mueller Surgical Center, with a local anesthetic.
 The procedure usually takes approximately 15 minutes.